Development Environment

 # Cypress.io end-to-end tests

-SkillTree utilizes the cypress.io (opens new window) framework to perform end-to-end tests and specifically verify features of the dashboard and client-display web applications.
-Cypress tests are located in the e2e-tests project:
+SkillTree utilizes the cypress.io (opens new window) framework to perform end-to-end tests and specifically verify features of the dashboard web application.

 skills-service